Thank you! We’ve received your message and will contact you soon.

 What Is Bid Shading?

 At the same time, in a second-price auction, the winning bid is reduced to just above the second-highest bid (usually by one cent).
 As a result, the winner often pays less than they bid.
-Although this model may look convenient for advertisers, second-price auctions received a lot of criticism for the lack of transparency.
+Although this model may seem convenient for advertisers, second-price auctions have received a lot of criticism for their lack of transparency.
+NB: In a second-price auction, the winning bidder pays just one cent more than the second-highest bid, while in a first-price auction, the winner pays exactly what they bid, which can lead to overspending.

 types of programmatic auctions

-Combined with the development of header bidding technology, it led to the prevalence of first-price auctions in the most popular ad exchanges, such as Google Ad Manager and many others.
+The development of header bidding technology led to the prevalence of first-price auctions across the most popular ad exchanges, including Google Ad Manager and many others.

-With first-price auctions as the industry standard, advertisers must change their bidding strategies to optimize their expenses and avoid overpaying.
+With first-price auctions as the industry standard, advertisers must adjust their bidding strategies to optimize costs and avoid overpaying.
 And here, bid shading appears to save them!

 bid shading algorithm

-In simpler terms, bid shading makes first-price auctions nearly as cost-effective as second-price auctions, enabling advertisers to pay less than they would in a first-price auction but just slightly more than in a second-price auction.
+In simpler terms, when bid shading explained, it makes first-price auctions nearly as cost-effective as second-price auctions, enabling advertisers to pay less than in a first-price auction but slightly more than in a second-price auction.

 Where does "the price estimation" come from, you may ask?
 The algorithm analyses various data, such as market size, historical data (past bids), winning rates, etc., and forms an estimated bid.